Quaddroo/notemaster/README.md

     - [ ] bug: if you go in a different note from the current note, pasting pics
     - [ ] bug: in feh, if multiple list items, opening them produces a bullshit new file, aka it does not work
+    - [ ] bug: in feh, it tries to find the relevant file through image name;
+      but image names are not unique across multiple folders. a basic solution is to make all image names unique, but there is probably a better solution.
     - [ ] get rid of netrw
     - [ ] bug: the list plugin breaks the behavior of >> by mapping it to "indent shit" here